khumarahn/teres1-gentoo/README.md

 * Linux kernel is stock, except I changed the governor to `ondemand` and disabled `CONFIG_SECCOMP` (for chromium and pulseaudio).
 * Hdmi is not tested, I do not have the cable or the monitor.
 * Bluetooth is not tested.
+* There is a program to control audio output between the headphones and the speakers.
+It does not work right if the headphones are inserted/removed when the computer is suspended or off.